Masrt200/Scraper-CTF/README.md

 ## P.S.

 Consider sharing any opinions or updates to this project!
-Also do report of there are any issues!
+Also do report if there are any issues!